General questions

 We work closely with the Care Quality Commission, who independently regulate all healthcare providers in the UK.
 Our identity verification process reflects their recommendations and help us ensure that our service is safe, secure, and effective.

 To verify your identity, or the identity of a family member, we ask you to submit relevant identity documentation (ID).
 We accept valid passports, driving licenses and national identity cards for adults.
-We will also ask you to confirm parental responsibility for any children under the age of 18.
-You can do this by uploading a copy of a valid birth certificate or order of guardianship on the child’s behalf.

 You can view your verification status from your skindoc profile.

-For safety reasons we cannot accept electronically scanned documents.
+We cannot accept electronically scanned documents.
 This is because scans can be tampered with and it's very difficult to recognise forgeries.
 Instead, please take a photograph of the original ID, making sure you capture the whole document in a crisp, clear image with no cropping.

 You can verify your identity at any stage, but we strongly encourage you to do it as soon as you register.
 We will not be able to help you until your ID has been checked and verified.

-Please note, we do not permanently store your ID documents anywhere on our system.
+Please note, we do not permanently store your documents anywhere on our system.
 Once verification is complete, they will be irreversible erased.

-• Copy of your child's passport
+• Copy of the child's passport

 We aim to complete the verification process within 24 hours.
 We recommend that you upload the documents as soon as possible to avoid any delays.